Raocp/PINN-elastodynamics/README.md

 - **PlateHoleQuarter**: Training script and dataset for plate with a hole (stress concentration) problem in Sec 3.1;
 - **ElasticWaveInfinite**: Training script and dataset for elastic wave propagation in infinite domain in Sec 3.2;
 - **ElasticWaveConfined**: Training script and dataset for elastic wave propagation in confined (4 edges fixed) domain in Sec 3.2.
+- **ElasticWaveSemiInfinite**: Training script and dataset for elastic wave propagation in semi-infinite (top is traction-free) domain in Sec 3.2.

 # Results overview